MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 6. Choose the **Calculate Inventory** action.
 The **Whse.
 Calculate Inventory** batch job request page opens.
 7. Set the filters to limit the items that will be counted in the journal, and then choose the **OK** button.

-    The program creates a line for each bin that fulfills the filter requirements.
+    The application creates a line for each bin that fulfils the filter requirements.
 You can at this point still delete some of the lines, but if you want to post the results as a physical inventory, you must count the item in all the bins that contain it.

      If you only have time to count the item in some bins and not others, you can discover discrepancies, register them, and later post them in the item journal using the **Calculate Whse.
 Adjustment** function.
 8. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Whse.
 Phys.
 Inventory List**, and choose the related link.